geneontology/geneontology.github.io/documentations/GeneProductInformationFormat.md

 The taxon should be specified as a number with the prefix "taxon".
 #### Parent_Object_ID
 If the **DB_Object_ID** refers to a variant of a gene product, this column will hold the identifier of the gene product from which it was derived.\
-This field is mandatory, cardinality 1, when variant forms of a gene product (e.g. identifiers that specify distinct proteins produced by differential splicing, alternative translational starts, post-translational cleavage or post-translational modification) are represented in DB_Object_ID.
+This field is mandatory, cardinality 1, when variant forms of a gene product (e.g. identifiers that specify distinct proteins produced by differential splicing, alternative translational starts, post-translational cleavage or post-translational modification) are represented in **DB_Object_ID**.
 If the **DB_Object_ID** refers to the canonical form of a gene product, this column should be blank.\
 The identifier used must be a standard 2-part global identifier, e.g. UniProtKB:OK0206 The entity in the **Parent_Object_ID** column may not necessarily be the canonical form of the gene product; the canonical form would be identifiable as an entry for that gene product in the GPI file that would have the **Parent_Object_ID** blank.
 #### DB_Xrefs